All posts by Matt Wagstaffe

 If ewe (that’s female sheep, pronounced like “you”) can rock wool through menopause, you’re definitely in good company.

-We offer four wool mattress pad styles, tailored for your needs—washable, reversible, more or less wool on top, exposed wool or cotton-covered—each one breathable and built for comfort.
+We offer three wool mattress pad styles, tailored for your needs—washable, reversible, more or less wool on top, exposed wool or cotton-covered—each one breathable and built for comfort.

 The mattress protector or pad you sleep on will be the most important weapon in your arsenal to help battle night sweats and hot flashes.
 Depending on the severity of your symptoms, and your sleeping partner, you have the options mentioned above.